 The location is ideal for a family holiday in an idyllic setting.
 Second home buyers will find here authentic country houses and unique villas.
 Properties offer spectacular views ranging from the gentle rolling mountains to incredible sea views with dazzling sunsets.
 Set in the valley fields of lemon, orange, cherry, carob and olive trees the residential area will provide you some shades to unwind.

-The village itself is small and mainly comprises a 19th-century parish church, a few stores, a couple of cafes and bars serving homemade dishes and Hierbas (an island liquor), and some surrounding houses.
-But not much apart from that, which only adds to the rural charm here.
+The village itself is small and mainly comprises a nineteenth century parish church, a few stores, a couple of cafes and bars serving homemade dishes and Hierbas (an island liquor), and some surrounding houses.
+But there is not much apart from that, which only adds to the rural charm here.